nazmulidris/developerlife.com/_posts/2016-02-25-ugly-beautiful.md

 messy.
 Winning is messy.
 Losing is messy.
 Pain is messy.
 Healing is messy.
 Everything is imperfect.
 And many things are ugly.
 And many things are beautiful.
-We are all where we are on our journey, and we are the only ones who are responsible for our evolution and setting our “north stars”.
+We are all where we are on our journey, and we are the only ones who are responsible for our evolution and setting our "north stars".

-> “I live in the line between speed and chaos.
-I use my fear and don’t hide from it.
+<p class="big-quote"> "I live in the line between speed and chaos.
+I use my fear
+and don’t hide from it.
 I use the power of both the dark and the light.
-And I win for me.”
+And I win for me."</p>